Napier, New Zealand: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Be careful to choose the right type.
-The majority of adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types I. Ensure that you pick the correct kind.
+A lot of adapters available online are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most locations.

 Luggage scale to avoid fees

-If you go to the MTG Hawke's Bay, wear museum-appropriate clothing and take:
+If you see the MTG Hawke's Bay, wear museum-appropriate clothing and take:

 Ultralight day pack